 Electric pressure cookers like the Instant Pot are one method of making old beans edible.

-Easily pre-soak beans by cooking under high pressure for 2 minutes and then natural pressure release for 10 minutes.
+Pre-soak beans by cooking under high pressure for 2 minutes and then let the pressure release naturally for 10 minutes.
 Finally, release the remaining pressure.
 Let the beans sit for 4+ hours and cook normally.

 It’s hard to tell you how long to cook beans if they’ve gone rock-solid.
 Experiment with cooking times.
 If they aren’t coming out to the desired consistency, add minutes of cooking time until they reach perfection, or you throw them in the compost pile.